 The purest definition of "100% grass fed beef" is meat from cattle that have never consumed any grains, eating only grass for their entire life.
 This is often referred to as grass finished.
 Our calves are raised on our farm eating only their mother’s milk and grass.
-They are weaned after 8-9 months, and are finished cattle on average around 30 months of age.
+They are weaned after 8-9 months, and are finished cattle on average around 36 months of age.
 In the warm months, the herds graze hundreds of acres of lush green pastures while in the winter months, the cattle are fed nutrient dense organic hay that we produce throughout the spring and summer.
 We utilize a method called "rotational" or "intensive" grazing.
 It simply means that we move our herds every single day to fresh pasture.
 This is good for both the cattle and fields, as they quickly consume most grasses, while at the same time trampling under some plants and manure for increased organic matter.
-It typically takes about 1 month for a herd to complete the rotation through a certain tract of land, allowing plenty of time for any harmful organisms in the soil to die off before the cattle return and giving the pastures time to become lush and thick with highly nutritious grasses once again.
+It typically takes about 1 month for a herd to complete the rotation through a certain tract of land, allowing plenty of time for the pastures time to become lush and thick with highly nutritious grasses once again.
 We also offer at all times a free choice mix of organic minerals and Redmond Sea Salt.

 Is there a nutritional difference between 100% grass fed beef and the typical commodity beef that is fed grain?

 Absolutely!
 Grass fed/grass finished beef contains less total fat and less saturated fats than the same foods from grain fed animals.
-Pastured animals contain conjugated linoleic acid (CLA), a fatty acid that some recent studies indicate may help reduce weight and prevent cancer, and which is absent from traditionally raised grain-finished cattle.
+Among many other vitamin and mineral differences, 100% grass fed beef contains 7X the amount of beta-carotene (Vitamin A) than grain fed beef.
+Pastured raised beef also contains high levels of conjugated linoleic acid (CLA), a fatty acid that some recent studies indicate may help reduce weight and prevent cancer, and which is absent from traditionally raised grain-finished cattle.
 Grass finished beef has a two-to-one ratio of omega-6 to omega-3 compared to a more than ten-to-one in grain finished beef.
 (Michael Pollan)

 Does grass fed beef taste good?